-- (a) To vote in all elections and be eligible for election to all publicly elected bodies; - (b) To participate in the formulation of government volicy and the administration thereof and to hold public office at the national and local levels; - (c) To vote in all public referenda; - (d) To participate in non-governmental organizations and associations.
+- (a) To vote in all elections and be eligible for election to all publicly elected bodies; - (b) To participate in the formulation of government policy and the administration thereof and to hold public office at the national and local levels; - (c) To vote in all public referenda; - (d) To participate in non-governmental organizations and associations.

 - 1. States Parties shall grant women the same rights as men to acquire, change or retain their nationality and shall require, in particular, that neither marriage of a woman to, nor dissolution of her marriage from, an alien nor the change of nationality by her alien husband during marriage shall automatically change her nationality, render her stateless or force upon her the nationality of her husband. - 2.
-Each State Party agrees that a woman of foreign nationality who is married to a national of its country may, at her request, acquire her husband's nationality through specially privileged naturalization procedures; the grant of such nationality may be subject to limitations as may be imposed in the interests of national security or public policy. - /(a) Each State Party agrees that the alien husband or wife of one of its nationals may, at his or her request, acquire the nationality of his or her spouse through specially privileged naturalization procedures; the grant of such nationality may be subject to such limitations as may be imposed in the interests of national security or public policy.
+Each State Party agrees that a woman of foreign nationality who is married to a national of its country may, at her request, acquire her husband's nationality through specially privileged naturalization procedures; the grant of such nationality may be subject to limitations as may be imposed in the interests of national security or public policy.